dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 }
 ```

-If we restart the Angular CLI server now and inspect the DOM in the browser, we'll see a `nav-closed` class on the `<div class="layout-canvas">` element.
-We can use the inspector to change `nav-closed` to `nav-open`.
+If we restart the Angular CLI server now and inspect the DOM in the browser, we'll see a `.nav-closed` class on the `<div class="layout-canvas">` element.
+We can use the inspector to change `.nav-closed` to `.nav-open`.
 If we do this, we should see the page content slide to the right:

 ![ng2-dinos app root nav open](https://cdn.auth0.com/blog/ng1-to-ng2/app-root-nav-open.jpg)